xycabcd/jFCGIHelper/README.md

 This library focus on helping you to communicate with the client(web server).
 It always stays aside and don't change anything.

 > [!IMPORTANT]
-> jFCGI may have bad designes.(Not bugs.
-It's stable.)
+> jFCGI may have bad designes.
 It.
 For example, a certain variable you need might not exist.
 >
 > If you found one, report it in Issues.
 Please!

+> [!IMPORTANT]
+>
+> jFCGI is not tested

 ## Documents and Guides